Call for Papers

 - Prof. Dr. Luigino Manca, Sapienza University of Rome, Italy

-- Prof. Dr. Ralf Roßkopf, German Jordanian University, Jordan / University of Applied Sciences Würzburg-Schweinfurt, Germany
+- Prof. Dr. Ralf Roßkopf, Technical University of Applied Sciences Würzburg-Schweinfurt, Germany, and German Jordanian University, Jordan

-- Prof. Dr. Sibylle Wollenschläger, University of Applied Sciences Würzburg-Schweinfurt, Germany
+- Prof. Dr. Sibylle Wollenschläger, Technical University of Applied Sciences Würzburg-Schweinfurt, Germany